FedericoBonel/express-jobs-tracker/client/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This client was developed using react and bootstrapped with the create-react-app script so you can enjoy all the commands you're used to when modifying this repo.

+## Can I use this app as a user?
+Yes! you can access the app by [clicking here!](https://jobs-tracker-mern.netlify.app/)

 ## Available Scripts